 This international cross-disciplinary conference, organised by the School of Architecture, Planning and Landscape at Newcastle University, will bring together scholarly communities for knowledge exchange and debate.
 It aims to consider the discourses that swirl around concepts of wilderness, wildness, wildscape, re-wilding, wilding and the wild.
 It will seek to explore the place of these notions in the contemporary imagination, whilst giving an account of their continuing agency for academics, professionals and all those engaged in landscape issues.
 We look forward to welcoming participants from around the world including academics, journalists, artists, writers, creative practitioners, activists and landscape practitioners across disciplines such as conservation management, environmental philosophy, countryside planning, landscape architecture, cultural geography, literature, fine arts, and other subject areas in the arts, humanities and sciences.

-Professor Bill Adams : Authenticity, the Anthropcene and the Wild
+Professor Bill Adams : Conservation, Authenticity and Wild Nature in an Age of Management

 Professor Bill Adams holds the Moran Chair in Conservation and Development at Cambridge University.
 His research focuses on the choices and conflicts between development and conservation.
 His writing on the subject includes: ‘Against Extinction, the Story of Conservation’ (2004).

-Dr Steve Carver has worked extensively on the development of wild land mapping and evaluation methodologies and has tested and applied these across a variety of locations and spatial scales including Scotland, England, Britain, Europe, and the USA.
+Dr Steve Carver is Director of the Wildland Research Institute at the University of Leeds and has worked extensively on the development of wild land mapping and evaluation methodologies and has tested and applied these across a variety of locations and spatial scales including Scotland, England, Britain, Europe, and the USA.

 Jay Griffiths : The Wildness Within